scriptingosx/pkgcheck/README.md

 To check a flat installer package, you would expand it with `pkgutil --expand` and then look at script files in the `Scripts` folder.
 This will work fine for a package or two, but gets tedious really quickly, especially with large distribution pkgs with many components (e.g. Office).

 So...
 I wrote a script to do it.
 The script should handle normal component pkgs, distribution pkgs and the legacy bundle pkgs and mpkgs.
+It will also

 ## What the script does